stevebeer/openvpn-server/README.md

 The script will first update your APT repositories, upgrade packages, and install OpenVPN, which will take some time.
 It will then ask you to input your Raspberry Pi's local IP address on your network and the public IP address of your network.
-Then, it will ask you to enter which encryption method you wish the guts of your server to use, 1024-bit or 2048-bit; 2048-bit is more secure, but server setup will take much longer to complete.
+Then, it will ask you to choose which encryption method you wish the guts of your server to use, 1024-bit or 2048-bit; 2048-bit is more secure, but server setup will take much longer to complete.
 If you're unsure or don't have a convincing reason for 2048, just choose 1024.

-After this, the script will build the server's own certificate authority.
-If you wish to enter identifying information for the CA, replace the default values in the file ca_info.txt (CO for country, ST for state/province/territory, CITY for city or town, ORG for organization, etc.); however, this is not required, so if you have no desire or need for this, you may leave the ca_info.txt file as-is.
-After this, the script will prompt you for input in similar identifying information fields as it generates your server certificate.
+After this, the script go from the GUI back to the command line as it builds the server's own certificate authority.
+If you wish to enter identifying information for the CA, replace the default values in the file ca_info.txt (CO for country, ST for state/province/territory, CITY for city or town, ORG for organization, etc.) before executing the setup script; however, this is not required, so if you have no desire or need for this, you may leave the ca_info.txt file as-is.
+After this, the script will prompt you in the command line for input in similar identifying information fields as it generates your server certificate.
 Enter whatever you like, or if you do not desire to fill them out, skip them by pressing enter; make sure to skip the challenge field and leave it blank.
 After these fields, you will be asked whether you want to sign the certificate; you must press 'y'.
 You'll also be asked if you want to commit - press 'y' again.

 Finally, the script will take some time to build the server's Diffie-Hellman key exchange.
 If you chose 1024-bit encryption, this will just take a few minutes, but if you